exygy-design/hsa-docs/current-back.md

 In order to fulfill HSA’s mission, the public facing website needs to be proactive with its accessibility.
 This includes, but is not limited to: multilingual language needs, content creation based on an audience appropriate literacy level, considerations of access to digital technology and tools (eg: mobile), digital literacy and familiarity with technology tools, and Section 508 compliance.

-Internally, a cohesive content strategy needs to be in place to unify the thousands of disparate web pages on sfhsa.org.
+Internally, a cohesive content strategy needs to be in place to unify the 37,000 disparate web pages on sfhsa.org.
 The strategy will need a sustainable approach to editing and maintaining content so that is current and uniformly accessible and simple for clients to understand and use.

-More details can be found in [Core Requirements For New HSA Website](https://docs.google.com/document/d/1X0QY7byN9IsqXZ9FWzYvsVqXL0z_tQayIAXHflWyoHk/edit?usp=sharing).
+More details can be found in [HSA](https://docs.google.com/document/d/1X0QY7byN9IsqXZ9FWzYvsVqXL0z_tQayIAXHflWyoHk/edit?usp=sharing)[ Immediate Website Needs](https://docs.google.com/document/d/1X0QY7byN9IsqXZ9FWzYvsVqXL0z_tQayIAXHflWyoHk/edit?usp=sharing).

-* * *
+---

 ## <a name="client-needs"></a>Client Needs